Personal Backup Version 5.2

 The selected directory in the task list will be saved as new task.

-Creating a shortcut on the desktop
+Create shortcut Creating a shortcut on the desktop

-Ende Quit program
+Quit Close program

 When you exit the program, all preferences including your selections for automatic backup will be saved.